 Swipes, drags, flicks, oh my

-Tinder and its infamous “swipe right / swipe left” dynamic is the perfect example to illustrate what’s in store for this year.
+Tinder and its infamous “swipe right / swipe left” dynamic has set the tone for the next UX UI approach.
 Our desire to consume content has caused the death of the home button on our phones, and in its place, has caused the rise of gestures.
 Due to this increase of screen space, the user is presented with more information than ever before.

-UX designers will need to, in the right moments, use common human gestures to make as smooth of a digital experience as possible.
+UX designers need to, in the right moments, use common human gestures to make our digital experience as smooth as possible.